TruckMap/Handbook/README.md

    * Purpose - the sense that your job is important and you are having an impact
    * Transparency - easy access to information about your team's goals and performance
    * Feedback - on your performance so that you can learn and improve
-   * Community - the bond you share with colleagues as your strive toward a common goals
+   * Community - the bond you share with colleagues as you strive toward common goals
    * Empowerment - the confidence and autonomy to experiment, learn, and then take action

 #### We work toward a future in which...